wacon-internet-gmbh/wacon_cookie_management/README.rst

 Minimal Dependencies
 ====================
+* TYPO3 CMS 12.4 or 13.4 for Wacon Cookie Management(WCM) 6.x
+* TYPO3 CMS 12.4 or 13.4 for Wacon Cookie Management(WCM) 5.x
+* TYPO3 CMS 11.5 or 12.4 for Wacon Cookie Management(WCM) 4.x
 * TYPO3 CMS 10.4 or 11.5 for Wacon Cookie Management(WCM) 3.x
 * TYPO3 CMS 9.5 or 10.4 for Wacon Cookie Management(WCM) 2.x
 * TYPO3 CMS 7.6 or 9.5 for Wacon Cookie Management(WCM) 1.x